• Skip to main content

 Second Layer

-In a medium saucepan, melt 4 tablespoons of butter over medium heat.
+In a medium saucepan, melt the butter over medium heat.

 Marshmallow cream swirled in a saucepan, next to image of caramels being added.